-The Knox County Purchasing Division is responsible for maintaining centralized procurement, supply management, and the supervision of all central storerooms operated by Knox County.
+The Knox County Procurement Division is responsible for maintaining centralized procurement, supply management, and the supervision of all central storerooms operated by Knox County.
 All supplies, equipment, and services fo division.
-It is the goal of the Knox County Purchasing Division to buy quality equipment, supplies, and services at the lowest possible cost.
+It is the goal of the Knox County Procurement Division to buy quality equipment, supplies, and services at the lowest possible cost.
 Every purchase is made in the County's best interest while providing all vendors a fair and equal opportunity to do business with the County.
 The department is divided into four divisions:

 - Supplier Diversity